Ultimate 2021 Guide: SMS Marketing Made Simple

 Along with this near-constant digital connection we experience near-constant bombardment of advertisements.
 Some of this is from that sneaky device you have on you right now, some of this is from good old-fashioned billboards.
 Pause for a second and take a look around you and count the ads - we’re so desensitized to these messages that you probably didn’t even notice them at first.
 And with the average person in 2021 seeing 6-10 thousand ads each day, we almost have to be.

 Marketers are aware of this sensory overload and scramble to compete for our limited bandwidth.
 How do you successfully grab your target’s attention without bending over backwards to outdo your competitor?

 In a room full of strangers at a dinner party screaming at you to try their *unintelligible yelling,* SMS marketing is the friend who politely taps you on the shoulder to tell you that they brought your favorite pie.
 They win, you win, everyone’s happy.

 SMS marketing pairs our love for popping little red notification bubbles with targeted advertising to cut through the noise and deliver the right message to the right people.
 And with the power that cell phones and text messaging have in today’s world, you would be silly not to jump on the train and start using SMS marketing for your business.

 In this guide we’ll discuss the basics of SMS marketing, as well as how to get started if you’re late to the game.

 SMS stands for Short Message Service.
-SMS is a digital marketing tool that sends a text message from a company to an individual who has subscribed to receive said messages.
+SMS or text marketing is a digital marketing tool that sends a text message from a company to an individual who has subscribed to receive said messages.

 Note that although SMS and MMS both fall under the umbrella term of “text messaging,” Multimedia Messaging Service refers to messages with multiple forms of media and up to 1600 characters, while VOXOX’s SMS platform is capped at 470 alphanumeric characters.